Update: Find the latest information about COVID-19 payments to providers here.

-Today’s announcement by Governor Evers that federal Coronavirus Aid, Relief, and Economic Security (CARES) Act funding will be directed to needs in Wisconsin’s Home and Community-Based Services system is welcome news to people with intellectual and developmental disabilities (I/DD) and their families across Wisconsin who have been particularly anxious about the future.
+The May 21 announcement by Governor Evers that $100 million in federal Coronavirus Aid, Relief, and Economic Security (CARES) Act funding will be directed to needs in Wisconsin’s Home and Community-Based Services system is welcome news to people with intellectual and developmental disabilities (I/DD) and their families across Wisconsin who have been particularly anxious about the future.
+Providers have indicated overwhelmingly that the COVID-19 pandemic has resulted in increased costs that put them in danger of going out of business.

 “Thousands of people with disabilities rely on home and community-based workers to help them live their lives, including to support daily needs like getting out of bed, eating meals, getting dressed and getting to work and out in the community,” says Lisa Pugh, Executive Director.
 “In many parts of the state these services have been stopped entirely.”